5 Female Pop Art Artists You Never Heard About

 Marta Minujín (1943–) is an Argentine conceptual artist who, like other pop artists, was influenced by popular and commercial culture.
 When she moved to New York, Minujín became friends with Andy Warhol, and her work addressed similar themes yet in a more interactive way as her work was connected to active participation rather than passive observation.
 In the early 1960s, she started incorporating non-traditional materials into her art, such as sections of cardboard coated in industrial paint, manipulating them and creating architectural constructions, called Cajas (Boxes).
 Even though they were not as sleek as Warhol’s Brillo Boxes (1964), Minujín’s Cajas portrayed the artist’s fascination with the “degradation of urban street life”.

 Participation was an integral aspect of her work as she used these boxes and other found objects to create 3D assemblages and structures with which viewers could directly interact.
 For example, her 1965 work La Menesunda (Mayhem), displayed at the Torcuato di Tella Institute in Buenos Aires, included 16 different environments that viewers could enter.
 These environments (beauty salon, walk-in freezer, a room with a couple in a bed) were placed in a structure shaped like a woman’s head.
 Through these participatory works, Minujín wanted to evoke a reaction from viewers, eliciting surprise, shock and curiosity.
 In 2015, Minujín recreated the immersive experience in Buenos Aires and later, in 2019, presented a second reconstruction La Menesunda Reloaded in New York.
-Tate Liverpool was set to open the third recreation at the end of 2020 but due to the pandemic, the exhibition has been postponed.
-Don’t miss out on the chance to see this amazing artist when new dates are announced!
+Tate Liverpool was set to open the third recreation at the end of 2020 but due to the pandemic, the exhibition was postponed.

 Although the Pop Art movement has been dominated by men, it's clear to see that women pop artists also made essential contributions to it.
 Indeed, their work was often not only concerned with consumerist culture but also the problematic representation of women in popular culture, distinguishing their work from that of their male contemporaries.